Khorlane/SubC/README.md

 # SubC

 SubC is a minimal C-like language that compiles a restricted subset of C to NASM (i386) assembly code.
-It is designed for educational purposes and simple code generation, focusing on clarity and simplicity.
+It is a tool to assist with AsmOSx86, A Hobbyist Operating System in x86 Assembly.

 ## Features
 - Only global integer variables: `int Name;` (no initializers)